umassos/decarbonization-potential/temporal/readme.md

 * Require an additional data: the weights for each job length based on the workload trace
 * **Google Trace**: https://blog.research.google/2010/01/google-cluster-data.html
 * **Azure Trace**: https://github.com/Azure/AzurePublicDataset
+* Depending on the work load trace, you are unlikely to get the exact same results as the paper